What Am I Entitled To In a Divorce?

 An equal split of the matrimonial property may not always be deemed ‘fair’ but what is considered fair will differ from case to case.

-Are matrimonial assets split 50/50 in a divorce?
+Are matrimonial assets always split 50/50 in a divorce?

 This question is the most common misconception about financial settlements and divorce.

-There is no rule or law that says money and assets should be divided 50:50, however, it’s often the starting point for many couples.
+No law says money and assets should be divided 50:50, however, it’s often the starting point for many couples.

-Subject to the principles of fairness and equal split, the court will then look at various factors set out in section 25 of the Matrimonial Causes Act 1973.
+Subject to the principles of fairness and equal split, the court will look at various factors in section 25 of the Matrimonial Causes Act 1973.

 A number of factors are taken into account by the court when making a decision, including: